OK Computer

 OK Computer is the third studio album by the English rock band Radiohead, released on 21 May 1997.
 With their producer, Nigel Godrich, Radiohead recorded most of OK Computer in their rehearsal space in Oxfordshire and the historic mansion of St Catherine's Court in Bath in 1996 and early 1997.
-They distanced themselves from the guitar-centred, lyrically introspective style of their previous album, The Bends.
+They distanced themselves from the guitar-centred and lyrically introspective style of their previous album, The Bends.
 OK Computers abstract lyrics, densely layered sound and eclectic influences laid the groundwork for Radiohead's later, more experimental work.

-The lyrics depict a dystopian world fraught with rampant consumerism, capitalism, social alienation, and political malaise, with themes such as transport, technology, insanity, death, modern British life, globalisation and anti-capitalism.
+The lyrics depict a dystopian world fraught with rampant consumerism, social alienation, technological anxiety and political corruption, while also exploring themes of transport, conformity, paranoia, death, modern British life and globalisation.
 In this capacity, OK Computer is said to have prescient insight into the mood of 21st-century life.
-Radiohead used unconventional production techniques, including natural reverberation, and no audio separation.
+Radiohead used unconventional production techniques, including natural reverberation, and used few overdubs.
 Strings were recorded at Abbey Road Studios in London.
-Most of the album was recorded live.

 EMI had low expectations of OK Computer, deeming it uncommercial and difficult to market.
-However, it reached number one on the UK Albums Chart and debuted at number 21 on the Billboard 200, Radiohead's highest album entry on the US charts at the time, and was certified five times platinum in the UK and double platinum in the US.
+However, it reached number one on the UK Albums Chart and debuted at number 21 on the Billboard 200, Radiohead's highest album entry on the US charts at the time, and was certified five-times platinum in the UK and double platinum in the US.
 It expanded Radiohead's international popularity and sold at least 7.8 million copies worldwide.
 "Paranoid Android", "Karma Police", "Lucky" and "No Surprises" were released as singles.

-OK Computer received acclaim and has been cited as one of the greatest albums of all time.
-It was nominated for Album of the Year and won Best Alternative Music Album at the 1998 Grammy Awards.
+OK Computer received acclaim and has been cited as one of the greatest albums.
+At the 1998 Grammy Awards, it was nominated for Album of the Year and won Best Alternative Music Album.
 It was also nominated for Best British Album at the 1998 Brit Awards.
-The album initiated a shift in British rock away from Britpop toward melancholic, atmospheric alternative rock that became more prevalent in the next decade.
+The album initiated a shift in British rock away from Britpop toward melancholic, atmospheric alternative rock and post-Britpop that became more prevalent in the next decade.
 In 2014, it was added by the US Library of Congress to the National Recording Registry as "culturally, historically, or aesthetically significant".
 A remastered version with additional tracks, OKNOTOK 1997 2017, was released in 2017.
 In 2019, in response to an internet leak, Radiohead released MiniDiscs [Hacked], comprising hours of additional material.